sivaramambikasaran/FLIPACK/README.md

 where H2_2D_Tree is a class of fmm tree, the constructor takes 5 arguments:

 * nChebNodes(unsigned short):
 	Number of Chebyshev nodes per dimension.
-It should take value $\ge$ 3, and we recommend to take value from 3 to 10.
+The value should be at least 3, and we recommend to take value from 3 to 10.
 (Larger number of Chebyshev nodes would give better result but with much more time)
 * charges(double*):
 	All the different sets of charges.
-This pointer should point to an array with size $N \times m$, and the data should be stored in column-wise. ( i.e. first set of charges, followd by second set of charges, etc)
+This pointer should point to an array with size N x m, and the data should be stored in column-wise. ( i.e. first set of charges, followd by second set of charges, etc)
 * location(vector<Point>):
-	Locations of the charges in $2D$ domain.
-Here Point is a structure type with $x$ and $y$ coordinate defined.
+	Locations of the charges in 2D domain.
+In BBFMM2D, we assume here that observation points are the same as locations of sources.
+Here Point is a structure type with x and y coordinate defined.
 * N(unsigned long):
 	Number of charges.
 * m(unsigned):
 	Number of sets of charges.

-Once you have built the FMM tree, you can solve the linear inversion problem with as many kernels as you want.
-This code shows an example using Gaussian kernel:
+Once you have built the FMM tree, you can solve the linear inversion problem with as many kernels as you want.( see **3.2.4** ) This code shows an example using Gaussian kernel:

 	FLIPACK<kernel_Gaussian> A(Htranspose, X, measurements, R, N, m, p, nMeasurementSets, &Atree);
 	double* solution;